Find A Recycling Center Near You

 A recycling center in your local area can reuse every bit of the can and get it back on a store shelf within just two months.
 However, one trillion cans have been thrown away since we started using them 4 decades ago.

-Did you know that recycling a can takes only 5% of the energy compared to creating a new one?
+Did you know recycling a can takes only 5% of the energy compared to creating a new one?
 When you add to it that 75% of aluminum produced in the USA is still in use today, it’s clear that knowing how to recycle your aluminum cans is a game changer for the environment.

 Glass Recycling